Head teacher message

 Our passion to do our best for each child

-I am absolutely passionate about learning especially for young children and enjoy developing each children to their fullest potential whilst engaging with the parents and carers of the child as much as we can.
+I am absolutely passionate about learning especially for young children and enjoy developing each child to their fullest potential whilst engaging with the parents and carers of the child as much as we can.
 You will find stay and play events and family reading and activity sessions as well as some short training sessions for parents about key issues such as phonics.
 Every child is known to us and we aim to cater for their individual needs as much as we can both academically or more holistically.
 We pride ourselves on being an inclusive school both for the children and parents.
 We do have a specialism of ASD but we are also dedicated to ensuring our more able flourish and can become even deeper thinkers.

 I am very ambitious for the school.
 Our recent report states;